bartificer/programming-by-stealth/docs/_pbs/pbs30.md

 ## Updated JavaScript Prototype Algorithm

+> **Update**  — while JavaScript continues to use prototypes under the hood, the ES6 version of JavaScript added a more typical `class` keyword for implementing object orientation.
+The `prototype` syntax described below remains valid, but is no longer in common use.
+The changes ES6 introduced are discussed in a series of instalments starting with [PBS 43](./pbs43).
+>
+> While the implementation has evolved, the concepts described here remain relevant.
+The examples however, are out-dated.
+{: .aside}

 Given all we have learned over the past few instalments, we need to update our original six-step process for creating prototypes to the following eight-step process:

 1. Gather your requirements, specifically, what data do your objects need to store, and what functions need to be provided.